This post may contain some affiliate links. When you click through and make a purchase we may receive some commission, at no extra costs to you.

-In the Kawaguchiko area, you can have magnificent views of Mount Fuji.
-Especially across the Kawaguchiko Lake, one of the five lakes in the surroundings of the Mount Fuji area, the mountain is beautifully portrayed on a clear day.
-It is also one of the easiest accessible places from Tokyo, with direct bus and train connections.
-The area is great for a day trip, but with all the many interesting and fun things to do in the Kawaguchiko area, a weekend trip here is definitely a perfect idea to do!
+The Kawaguchiko area is an outstanding popular place to catch a glimpse of Mount Fuji.
+Kawaguchiko Lake is one of the five lakes in the Mount Fuji area and offers some of the best views of the mountain on a clear day.
+It is also one of the easiest places to reach from Tokyo, with direct bus and train connections.
+The area is great for a day trip, but with all the many interesting and fun things to do in the Kawaguchiko area, a weekend trip here is a perfect idea!

 How to Get There and Around